alikurtulmus/alikurtulmus/README.md

 - 👋 Hi, I’m @alikurtulmus
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning C#, Python, .NET, React JS and JavaScript.
+- 🌱 I’m currently learning C#, .NET, React JS, and JavaScript.
 - 💞️ I’m looking to collaborate on the front-end & the back-end process of web application projects.
 - 📫 You can reach me via mkurtulmus.pro@gmail.com